 "It's important for parents to have regular conversations with their kids and look for points in time where kids are showing interest in finances and taking advantage of it," says Paul Golden, managing director of media and communications for the National Endowment for Financial Education.

-After all, parents are the No. 1 influence on their children when it comes to money.
+So teaching children about money and financial responsibility is key.
+After all, parents are the No. 1 influence on their children when it comes to finances.
 And being a saver matters: Forty percent of people don't have $400 to handle an emergency expense, according to the Federal Reserve.
 America is arguably in the midst of a savings crisis.

 Forming good savings habits early on can save you a lot of stress down the line, and it can also make a big impact on your wealth as you age.
 With that in mind, here are five ways experts say parents can set their children up to be savers.